In the previous installment we discussed inductive types and patern matching.

 - The class argument

-- An implicit instance
+(n: Nat) - An implicit instance

-[self : Bundle n]
+[self : Bundle n](indicated by the square brackets)

 #eval Bundle.adder (n := 0) 5